 Right of the bat the camera feels great in the hand.
 I didn’t accidentally press any of the function buttons while I was shooting.
 That’s a big deal!
 I did this all the time with the GH2.
 Made me crazy.
 The LCD and EVF are much improved over the GH2.
 Crisp and bright.
 The New OLED LCD screen is big and solid.
 Even the way it swivels out has a much more solid feel to it.
 I’m happy with the redesigned GH3 body.

 The menu for the most part is pretty much the same.
-That’s a good thing if your used to the GH2.
+That’s a good thing if you’re used to the GH2.
 Makes getting up to speed fast.

 I attached my Rode VideoMic Pro Compact Shotgun Microphone to the hotshoe to record the musicians.
 The Rode is a good product.
 I was impressed with the sound quality from the Rode and the internal recording.
 I think I could record direct to camera now instead of having to use a external audio recorder with the GH3.
 Need to test this for longer recordings since the GH2 tended to drift out of sync.
 Oh and of course having a headphone jack doesn’t hurt.
 Finally!!